karaoc/dayz.test/[Server-Hosting]-BaseBuildingSettings.md

 - 1 = The dismantle action will be available from anywhere.
 If you are in the territory of someone else, you won't be able to dismantle.

 ### "CodeLockLength"
 Integer.
 The length of passwords you can put into your code locks.
+If you want to only allow 6 digits password in the codelocks set it to 6 for example.

 ### "DoDamageWhenEnterWrongCodeLock"
 Bool.